Nursing (Mental Health) BSc

 Assessment

-In clinical practice you’ll be assessed by registered professionals who are responsible for your learning and development whilst on placement.
-Within the University, assessment takes many forms including individual and group assignments, written and oral exams, and practical assessments.
+In clinical practice, you’ll be assessed by registered professionals who are responsible for your learning and development whilst on placement.
+Assessment takes many forms, including individual and group assignments, written and oral exams, and practical assessments.

 Some of our assessments are developed in partnership with service users and carers for example, using their real-world experiences to develop case studies.
 Assessments will enable you to meet the standards set out by the NMC and prepare you to be life-long learners managing future challenges.